wavemaker/docs/docs/apis-and-services/apis/database-and-crud-apis/stored-procedures.md

 # Stored Procedures

-In many enterprise applications, standard CRUD APIs are not sufficient to handle complex business logic such as multi-step transactions, batch processing, conditional logic, or reusable database routines.
-For these scenarios, **stored procedures** provide a robust and efficient solution.
+In enterprise-grade applications, standard CRUD APIs are often insufficient for implementing complex database logic such as multi-step transactions, batch operations, conditional processing, or reusable routines shared across applications.

+For these scenarios, **stored procedures** provide a reliable and efficient mechanism to encapsulate business logic directly at the database level.

-WaveMaker enables seamless integration with database stored procedures by allowing you to invoke existing procedures, configure parameters, and automatically expose them as secure REST APIs—without writing manual backend code.
+WaveMaker enables seamless integration with existing database stored procedures by allowing you to configure and invoke them without writing custom backend code.
+Once configured, stored procedures are automatically exposed as secure **REST APIs**, making them easy to consume from the UI or other services.

-A **stored procedure** is a precompiled SQL program stored in the database that can accept input parameters, return output values, and produce result sets.
+A **stored procedure** is a precompiled SQL program stored in the database that can:
+- Accept input parameters
+- Return output values
+- Produce one or more result sets

 ---

+## When to Use Stored Procedures

+Use stored procedures in WaveMaker when:

+- Business logic already exists in the database
+- Multiple SQL operations must be executed atomically
+- Performance-sensitive operations must run close to the data
+- The same database logic must be reused across applications
+- Database-level validation or conditional logic is required

+---

 ## Procedure Tab in Database Designer

-The **Procedure** tab is available within the **Database Designer** of a Database Service.
-It is used to configure and invoke stored procedures that already exist in the connected database.
+Stored procedures are configured using the **Procedure** tab within the **Database Designer** of a Database Service.

 Using this tab, you can:

-- Write the procedure invocation syntax
-- Execute and validate the procedure
+- Invoke existing stored procedures or functions
-- Configure parameters and their types
+- Configure parameter modes and data types
+- Execute and validate procedures
-- Save the procedure to generate REST APIs
+- Save procedures to generate REST APIs

-Once saved, the procedure becomes available as a Database API and can be accessed from the **API Designer** and used throughout the application.
+Once saved, the procedure is available as a **Database API** and can be accessed from the **API Designer** or consumed directly in the application.

 ---